 In some circumstances, geothermal can also be used to generate dispatchable, low carbon electricity.
 While heat can be extracted anywhere, geothermal electricity generation requires certain geological conditions, and those conditions don’t exist everywhere.
 But even in the UK, geothermal has the potential to supply the 20% of the country’s electricity needs.

 - Unlike other renewable energy sources, geothermal electricity plants are ‘on’ 24 hours a day, and have very little visual or surface impact.
 Geothermal power is permanently available and independent of the weather.

 - The technology relies on the heat from the earth, a virtually infinite resource, unlike fossil fuels.
 It does not rely upon the use or import of raw materials as for example biomass does.
 With no variable fuel costs or fuel supply issues, geothermal plants can be run at full tilt and have a typical capacity factor of more than 90% – i.e. they are in active use for almost all the time.

 - As a distributed base load electricity generator, and with the potential to be used as a dispatchable load that can be ramped up and down at will, geothermal generators can help support the national grid and local distribution grids, a feature becoming ever more important with increasing numbers of solar and wind developments.

 - The development of the geothermal industry will produce a number of high value jobs, through direct employment and spin-off industries.
-Based on a study by the Geothermal Energy Association, 100MW of installed capacity should produce between 1400 and 1700 full-time high-quality jobs, and build academic and engineering excellence in the Universities of the region.
+Based on a study by the Geothermal Energy Association, 100MW of installed capacity should produce between 1400 and 1700 full-time high-quality jobs, and build academic and engineering excellence in the regional universities.